Today’s Topic: Talk to Your Coach About Fears & Blocks

 6. Ask for Specific Help

 Again, you know your coast coach best.
 Some of my athletes don’t feel like they can ask their coaches for specific help.
 It feels like they’re telling them to do their jobs.
 So you might not utilize this tip.
-But depending on the relationship, it can help the coach sort of see that you’re really wanting to work through it.
-If you can say something like, “It would be really helpful if you would let me spend a little bit more time on the low beam or if I can do my series on the mid bean before I go to high beam until I feel really confident there.”
+But depending on the relationship, it can help the coach see that you’re really wanting to work through it.
+You could say something like, “It would be really helpful if you would let me spend a little bit more time on the low beam or if I can do my series on the mid bean before I go to high beam until I feel really confident there.”

 7. Thank Your Coach